God’s Great Grace

 Grace is a gift, and the appropriate response to a gift is thanksgiving.
 Praise is the supreme form of thanksgiving, and therefore praise and worship is the appropriate response to the God of all grace.

-The psalmist writes, ‘Praise the Lord, all you servants of the Lord who minister by night in the house of the Lord.
-Lift up your hands in the sanctuary and praise the Lord’ (vv.1–2).
+The psalmist writes, ‘Praise the LORD, all you servants of the LORD who minister by night in the house of the LORD.
+Lift up your hands in the sanctuary and praise the LORD’ (vv.1–2).

 Prayer